Kelly Kulick

 Kelly Kulick (born March 16, 1977) is an American professional bowler, bowling coach and sportscaster.
-She has won 7 professional women's bowling titles (5 of them majors), 1 PBA Tour title (1 major),2 PBA Women’s Series titles (1 major), and 1 professional mixed doubles title.
+She has won 7 professional women's bowling titles (5 of them majors), 1 PBA Tour title (1 major), 2 PBA Women’s Series titles (1 major), and 1 professional mixed doubles title.
 Kulick is the first woman ever to win a national PBA Tour title and the only woman to win a major PBA Tour tournament.
 She is one of only four players in history to win the U.S. Women's Open at least three times.
 She is a 16-time member of Team USA (1998–2001, 2008, 2010–2020).
 Kulick is currently a pro staff member for Storm Bowling, Vise grips and High 5 gear.

 In 2019, Kulick was inducted into the USBC Hall of Fame, Superior Performance category.
+In 2026, she was voted into the PWBA Hall of Fame, Performance category.
+She was officially inducted in a ceremony on May 14, 2026.

 She has won four medals at The World Games, including two golds.
 She has been a color commentator on CBS Sports Network coverage of the PWBA Tour since 2016.
 Kulick is currently the head coach for Junior Team USA.

+Early life and education

+Raised in Union Township, Union County, New Jersey, Kulick attended Union High School, where she played on the school's softball team.